duskjs/dusk/README.md

 These components will also be rendered in the order that they were created.
 For example you dont like the order that there are rendered in, you can change the order in compdep.json.
 The order will be in de component array and here you will be enable to change the order to <b> [TestTwoComponent, TestComponent] </b> .
 The component will now be rendered in a different order.

 ## Testing
-<p>Thank you for contributing to Macado!
+<p>Thank you for contributing to Munt!

 Before creating a pull request with new development, please run the tests to ensure that everything is working great.
 It would also be a good idea to run the tests before starting development to distinguish problems between your environment and the Macado software. </p>